dennismenze/LibraryCalendar/README.md

 (English version)

 The script (see LibraryCalendar.ipynb) allows you to
-- log in to several library accounts in Cologne and Kreuztal one after the other
+- log in to several library accounts in Cologne, Kreuztal and UB Hagen one after the other
 - download the data of the borrowed media
+- automatically renew due media
 - Create an event in a new calendar file (ics) for each account and due date.

 The calendar entries contain information about which items are due, how many items can be renewed and how often, and the calculated maximum due date.